 Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AiPlay speakers you can buy in 2019.

-Bluetooth may be everywhere but there are still some advantages to choosing an AirPlay speaker.
-Apple's streaming technology can stretch over a longer distance, it uses lossless compression rather than Bluetooth's lossy compression, and the direct connection between iOS device and speaker gives you control over the volume of your speaker not just the volume of your device.
-Most AirPlay speakers will also offer Bluetooth, so you won't miss out on any functionality
+Apple's streaming technology can stretch over a longer distance.
+AirPlay uses lossless compression rather than lossy Bluetooth, and the direct connection between iOS device and the AirPlay speaker gives you control over the volume of your speaker as well as the volume of your device.
+If you're not quite ready to give up one technology for the other, then you'll be please to note that most AirPlay speakers will also offer Bluetooth, so you won't miss out on any functionality.

-Thanks to AirPlay 2, multi-room playback is now on the menu - and not limited to just Apple-branded products - plus the promise of improved audio buffering and multiple control access across iOS devices (a useful touch for multi-room streaming).
-So if you want to keep your Apple Music experience entirely on brand, these are your outstanding options.
+Thanks to AirPlay 2, multi-room playback is now on the menu - and not limited to just Apple-branded products - plus there's the promise of improved audio buffering and multiple control access across iOS devices (a useful touch for multi-room streaming).
+So if you want to keep your Apple Music experience entirely on brand, these are your outstanding AirPlay speaker options.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 We had to wait a while for Apple's smart speaker, but the performance of the HomePod made it all worthwhile.
 This speaker truly delivers where sound is concerned, offering music with a weight and authority to challenge the best around.
 That it has wireless skills and the Siri voice assistant onboard are the icing on the audio cake.
 The HomePod assumes you're fully on board with the ecosystem, and happy to use voice commands, but for dedicated Apple users, this AirPlay speaker will be hard to beat.